-Dr. Litrel Explains Cosmetic and GYN Glossary Terms in Plain English
+The Top GYN Procedures: Dr. Litrel Explains Cosmetic GYN & GYN Terms

 Vaginoplasty: Tightening of the entire vaginal canal from the opening to the cervix (or the apex of the vagina, if hysterectomy was performed).

-Hymenoplasty: Restoration of the hymen to create virginal anatomic state, which can be done at the time of vaginoplasty, if patient desires.
+Hymenoplasty: Restoration of the hymen to restore anatomic state, which can be done at the time of vaginoplasty, if patient desires.

 Labiaplasty: Reshaping the labia minora or inner lips for improvement in appearance and to diminish labial irritation with clothing and during sex.